tfzzzh/rl_algs/README.md

 This repository contains a list of reinforcement learning algorithms.

 ## Experimental Results
-Evaluation rewards of DDPG and PPO on  halfcheetah task:
+Evaluation rewards on halfcheetah task:
 ![Evaluation Reward](figures/results.png)

 ## Install The Package